hannestschofenig/tschofenig-ids/aiss-token/draft-tschofenig-rats-aiss-token.md

 {::include cddl/aiss-security-lifecycle.cddl}
 ~~~

-## Boot Odometer Claim
+## Boot Count Claim
-{: #sec-boot-odometer }
+{: #sec-boot-count }

-The Boot Odometer claim contains a value that represents the number of
-times the entity or submod has been booted.
+The "bootcount" claim contains a count of the number times the entity or submod has been booted.
+Support for this claim requires a persistent storage on the device.

-The EAT `boot-seed-label` (claim key TBD) of type unsigned integer is used.
+The EAT `boot-count-label` (claim key TBD) of type unsigned integer is used.

 This claim MUST be present in an AISS attestation token.

 ~~~
-{::include cddl/aiss-boot-odometer.cddl}
+{::include cddl/aiss-boot-count.cddl}
 ~~~

 ## Watermark Claim